milosgarunovic/tinyurl/README.md

 ### Gradle tasks

 `./gradlew dokkaHtml` to generate html documentation for the code.
 This task doesn't print out location of created, but you can look it up manually.
-It should be found in `build/dokka/index.html`
+It should be found in `build/dokka/index.html`.

 `./gradlew koverHtmlReport` generates html code coverage.
 This tasks will give you link to html.

-`./gradlew run` - part of application plugin
+`./gradlew run` - part of application plugin.

 `./gradlew buildFatJar` - Builds a combined JAR of project and runtime dependencies.

+### Running with java

+`java -jar build/libs/tinyurl-fat.jar` starts a fat jar.
+It will also create tinyUrl.sqlite file.

+`java -jar build/libs/tinyurl-fat.jar -config=pathToCustomConfig.yaml` starts a fat jar with custom configuration.
+This option is used for deployments where you can add SSL, change JWT properties etc. Note that `=` must be used for arguments because Ktor treats them as separate arguments if there is just a space instead of equals.

 ### Plan for release of first stable version (without Frontend)